 What are the symptoms of ovarian cancer?

 Ovarian cancer may cause symptoms that can be overlooked as indigestion or other common conditions.
-However, don’t ignore any of these possible signs of ovarian cancer which persist:
+Don’t ignore any of these possible signs of ovarian cancer:

 - Abnormal vaginal bleeding (particularly if you are past menopause).
-This is always an important signal you need to be checked by your doctor for potential gynecological cancer.
+It’s always an important signal you need to see your doctor about potential gynecological cancer.

 - Pain or pressure in your pelvic area.